trustoverip/tswg-tsp-specification/spec/spec.md

 ## Serialization and Encoding

-TSP uses CESR [[spec-norm:CESR]] version 2.0 (master code table for `--AAACAA`) for message serialization and encoding.
-The TSP payload however may have data encoded in other formats including CBOR, JSON, MsgPak and other compatible formats.
+TSP uses CESR [[spec-norm:CESR]] version 2.0 (master code table for KERI protocol/genus `--AAACAA`) for message serialization and encoding.
+The TSP payload however may have data encoded in other formats including CBOR, JSON, MsgPak etc.

 In this section, we describe the relevant CESR codes used in TSP.